min2ha/ukwa-site/content/target/81636/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: The proposed Brexit terms represent a deal worse than either staying or leaving.

 The proposed exit terms (remaining in the customs union) represent a deal worse than either staying or leaving the EU.
 We need to drop our sunk costs stubbornness and try something different.
 Any outcome – no deal, Norway, Canada, even the risk of a second referendum – would be better than what is currently on the table.
 This is our last chance to pull out of the nosedive.